VenturaNotes/Knowledge/- Topics/neurofibril.md

 ## Synthesis
 -
 ## Source [^1]
-- Any of the fibres in the cytoplasm of a nerve axon.
+- Any of the fibers in the cytoplasm of a nerve axon.
 Neurofibrils include neurofilaments and neurotubules, microtubules that play a role in the transport of proteins and other substances within the cytoplasm.
 ## Source[^2]
 - $n$. one of the microscopic threads of cytoplasm found in the cell body of a neuron and also in the axoplasm of peripheral nerves.
 ## Source[^3]
 - $n$.
-Any of the fibres composed chiefly of neurofilaments and microtubules, forming a cross-hatched pattern of the cytoskeleton within the cell body of a neuron and extending longitudinally along its axon and dendrites. \[From Greek neuron a nerve + fibrilla a small fibre]
+Any of the fibers composed chiefly of neurofilaments and microtubules, forming a cross-hatched pattern of the cytoskeleton within the cell body of a neuron and extending longitudinally along its axon and dendrites. \[From Greek neuron a nerve + fibrilla a small fiber]
 ## References

 [^1]: [[(Home Page) A Dictionary of Biology 8th Edition by Oxford Reference]]